vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/26_THE_BEGINNINGS_OF_VEDIC_PHILOSOPHY.md

 It might, however, have been expected that in the moral law of Varuna, which is the counterpart of the physical law recognized by the religion of the Veda as prevailing in the universe, the Rta, and in Varuna himself as the great guardian of that law, there might have been found a deity in whom the mind of the sceptic might find peace and satisfaction.
 The case of Iran proves that the nature of the great Asura could easily give rise to the conception of a moral ruler and a deep ethical view of the world.
 But, whatever the cause,

 1 Radhakrishnan (Ind.
 Phil. i.
 87 f.) finds in RV. viii.
-96. 13-15 traces of conflict between Indra and Kṛṣṇa, the proto- type of the god of the Gita.
+96. 13-15 traces of conflict between Indra and Kṛṣṇa, the prototype of the god of the Gita.

 ii.
 12. 5; viii.
 103. 3.
 A fetish of Indra alone of gods is mentioned (RV. iv.
 24. 10).
 Hardy (Ved.-brahm.
 Periode, pp. 175, 176) seeks to show a much wider knowledge as probable (e. g. ii.
 33. 9 ;